CBroemse/SimilaritYWriter20/README.md

                                                 |        |     |                     |         |
                                               transp  search  command            build         dataON

-  if mode =="1" then see 'solution matrix' and write main randomly generated cell names
+      if mode =="1" then  see 'solution matrix' and write main randomly generated cell names to "textS/indat23720/filesystem"++ token +1 ++.html"

-                     to "textS/indat23720/filesystem"++ token +1 ++.html"
+      else  select 11 different [String] to write into the html file the list are either datatype e.g 'B B'  vs '1.55654433'

-  else then select 11 different [String] to write into the html file.
+             one being all chars the the other just number digits.(num String)

-            the list are either datatype "B B"  vs "1.55654433" one being all chars the or just number digits.(num String)
+ How to select modi of 'filled-in cells'
   selFunction:
   'simiVals' are function  : 2 , 6 , 8 , 10
   'cell content'  are: 5 , 7 , 9